DONATE

 6. A pilgrim who has been cut off from his group.

-One who works as a state Zakat collector – they can take a wage from it.
-Not applicable to most Muslim charities in the West.
+One who works as a state Zakat collector can get a wage from it.
+It is not applicable to most Muslim charities in the West.

 Who Can Not Receive Zakat?